MoeySeanJean/techjam2026/docs/TECH_REPORT.md

 We quote no speedup for it.
 A ratio against an implementation that cannot run is not a measurement; the claim is that the shape is reachable with a fused kernel and unreachable without one.
-Getting there needed three things, and the third was our own bug: the fp32 SDPA fallback was building an `[S,S]` causal mask — 37.25 GiB — because SDPA accepts `is_causal` or an `attn_mask` but not both.
-Our fallback was reintroducing the quadratic term the flash kernel exists to remove.
+Getting there needed three things, and the third was our own bug: the fp32 SDPA fallback built an `[S,S]` causal mask — 37.25 GiB — because SDPA accepts `is_causal` or an `attn_mask` but not both, so our fallback was reintroducing the quadratic term the flash kernel exists to remove.
 Dropping a padding mask that marks nothing invalid took peak memory from 84.6 GB to 45.9 GB.
-We found it by printing the failing allocation rather than reasoning about it, after two wrong hypotheses.

 ### How much does the hardware actually change the answer?